5jt/slither/README.md

 Contribute
 ----------
 Exercise caution when comparing APL and Python solutions.
-Many of the originals are written as exercises for beginners and limit their use of advanced Python language features that might yield more of the terseness APL programmers aspire to.
+Many of the originals are written as exercises for beginners and refrain from Python language features that might yield more of the terseness APL programmers aspire to.

 Feel free to contribute a more advanced Python version, but leave the originals exactly as scraped from the Web.